1lliter8/CharityData/README.md

 * Basic build and import of England/Wales database NOW WORKING!

+## Working on

+### 27/6/20

+* Have temporarily abandoned data imports to work on some analysis.
+See `/analysis/` folder
+* Working in R. Shaping financial data and exploring.

 ## Similar projects
 * [Find that charity](https://findthatcharity.uk/)
 * [Open Charities](http://opencharities.org/)